Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Performance_Tuning/README.md

 From the waveform display, you can see that the random traffic is now distributed across both channels of the memory controller in axi_noc_1.
 ![Second Design Interleaved Channels Waveform](second_design_multiple_tgs/images/second_design_interleaved_channels_waveform.PNG)

-The random traffic now meets the bandwidth targets.
+The random traffic now nearly meets the bandwidth targets.

 However, the linear traffic is a bit worse, so now try tuning it.